dmytrovoytko/llm-interview-assistant/README.md

 Run `docker compose down` in command line to stop all services.
 Don't forget to remove downloaded images if you experimented with project locally!
 Use `docker images` to list all images and `docker image rm ...` to remove those you don't need anymore.

+## Retrieval evaluation

+Notebooks with text only and vector search retrieval evaluation are in [notebooks](/notebooks) directory.

+I decided to experiment with different Ollama models to create ground thuth data for data Engineering QnA.
+To be honest, the results are poor enough IMHO.
+I think partially it is because of QnA knowledge base is not so specific as with exam dataset, as interview recommendations are quite vague.
+Anyway, with some models (like Llama3.2 it) I just didn't manage to get proper response in JSON parsable format.
+Surprisingly, Gemma 2 worked well enough with it.
+The results are in `ground-truth-data.csv` file.
+Questions are not very relevent to actually be a ground truth IMHO.

+After all, the purpose is to learn, not to get a perfect result.
+So I tested min_search and Elastic search.

+MinSearch:
+hit_rate 0.7722066133563864, MRR 0.661454506159499

+ElasticSearch, text only
+hit_rate 0.5922865013774105, MRR 0.41999540863177215

+ElasticSearch, vector_knn
+hit_rate 0.7052341597796143, MRR 0.5814508723599631

+ElasticSearch, text_vector_knn
+hit_rate 0.7245179063360881, MRR 0.6150367309458213

+ElasticSearch, question_text_vector_knn
+hit_rate 0.743801652892562, MRR 0.6330119375573918

+ElasticSearch, vector_combined_knn
+hit_rate 0.7465564738292011, MRR 0.6352846648301189

+I will continue experimenting with weights and boost.

-### Best practices
+## Best practices
  * [x] Hybrid search: combining both text and vector search (Elastic search, encoding)
+ * [x] User query rewriting

 ## Next steps

-I plan to add more questions to knowledge database and test more models (Llama 3.2).
+I plan to
+- add more questions to knowledge database
+- test more models (like Llama 3.2)
+- experiment with prompts
+- experiment with weights and boost to improve retrieval metrics

 Stay tuned!